RhoInc/Webcharts/README.md

 The second argument is a configuration object that sets a number of options for the chart.
 The config object in this example sets some basic options like what dataset fields should be mapped to the `x` and `y` axes, what type of `marks` should be drawn, how wide the chart can get (`max_width`), its `aspect` ratio, and where `gridlines` should be drawn.
 All of the possible configuration options are described [here](https://github.com/RhoInc/Webcharts/wiki/Chart-Configuration).

 The chart object returned by [webCharts.createChart](https://github.com/RhoInc/Webcharts/wiki/Webcharts-API#webchartscreatechartelement-config-controls) can then be initialized by passing data to the chart via its `init()` method.
-This method is the first in a chain of [a set of "lifecycle" methods](https://github.com/RhoInc/Webcharts/wiki/Webcharts-Life-Cycle) which create necessary DOM elements, define internal charting variables, manipulate data, and then render the chart via SVG.
+This method is the first in a chain of [a set of lifecycle methods](https://github.com/RhoInc/Webcharts/wiki/Webcharts-Life-Cycle) which create necessary DOM elements, define internal charting variables, manipulate data, and then render the chart via SVG.

 Behold!
 The code above will produce a chart like this: